observIQ/bindplane-agent/processor/unrollprocessor/README.md

 # Unroll Processor

-This is an experimental processor that will take a log records with slice bodies and expand each element of the slice into its own log record within the slice.
+This is an experimental processor that will take a log record with slice bodies and expand each element of the slice into its own log record within the slice.

 ## Important Note